bronger/jfy/README.rst

 Your directory should contain a README explaining the structures of ``output`` and ``errors``.

+Your wrapper must return an error if it is not sure doing the right thing.
+In particular,

+- variants of the wrapped program not handled by you (e.g. of another operating system),
+- command line options affecting the output in a way not handled by you,
+- command line options unknown to you,
+- environment variables affecting the output in a way not handled by you (e.g. ``LANG``)

+must make your code return an error.
+Such checks can never be perfect but try to be as careful as possible.

-Then, you can create a PR for your addition.
+When you are finished, you are invited to create a PR for your addition.
 Mind the AGPL this program is published under.
 Thank you!

 ..
 LocalWords:  jfy Stdout stderr JSONification cp mv jq ls’ Stdin jfy’s